 - This Collapsible Measuring Cups and Spoons is another space saver.

 - To rinse fruits and vegetables, this Collapsible Colander Strainer comes in handy.
-I also like having a set of 3 Fine Mesh Strainers.
-It’s nice to have various sizes.
+I also have a set of 3 Fine Mesh Strainers.

 - This Can Opener is my preferred opener for most cans, but I have an old fashioned Can Punch Bottle Opener that I use for chicken stock.
 If you are a wine or beer drinker, you’ll need a 3-in-1 Can Opener, Cork Screw, and Bottle Opener.

 - A Zester and Grater and Boxed Grater are handy for recipes that call for zest of lemons, grated onion, grated cheese, and that sort of thing.

 - Herb Scissors or Herb Roller Mincer will make short work of slicing cilantro, Italian parsley, and other herbs.

 - Silicone Basting Brushes are great for brushing butter, olive oil, or barbecue sauce on food before or during cooking.
 The silicone brushes are easier to clean than the old fashioned bristle brushes, and you don’t have to worry about a stray bristle ending up in your food.